-Grainger House is located in Cradley Heath in Birmingham.
+Grainger House is located in Cradley Heath, Birmingham.
 This spacious, modern building contains 17 contemporary studio flats, two communal kitchens, a lounge and an activity area.

-As with all of our services, our residents benefit from ‘The Northern Healthcare model of enhanced supported living’, with 24/7 support onsite and clinical input from a Registered Mental Health Nurse and Occupational Therapist.Make an enquiry
+As with all of our services, our residents benefit from ‘The Northern Healthcare model of supported living’, with 24/7 support onsite and clinical input from our multi-disciplinary team.Make an enquiry

 All areas of our home are comfortable and friendly, and you have a choice of sociable or quiet communal spaces to relax with each other or welcome family and friends.

 Located close to the centre of Cradley Heath, there is easy access to shops, local amenities, health care services, educational facilities and public transport.
 There is also a church, hairdressers, gym and several cafés and restaurants nearby.
 Residents can find more details of things to do in our “Area Guide”, including local beauty spots, indoor and outdoor activities and more places to go.

 Grainger House have several activities taking place each week, which residents are more than welcome to get involved with.
 There is something for everyone to enjoy each day.
 Activities and events are designed for all interests and abilities and we encourage people to stay active and involved.
 A few firm favourites are our social cooking evenings and movie nights!

 We encourage our residents to be actively involved in our monthly residents’ meeting, where our team and our residents come together to share feedback and new ideas.

 "Since being at Grainger House and having that support I feel like my life has purpose, I am being supported to build up my socialising skills and communication skills, which I feel more confident in and it has given me the chance to make wise and good choices within my life."
 Resident FeedbackDISCOVER MORE